kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

 cd KMPk-1617-Grad-Mag/
 ```

 **Step 1:** To begin, create a new branch, give a good [branch name](https://codingsight.com/git-branching-naming-convention-best-practices/).
+Note: If you are making changes to the codebase, first `checkout` the `dev` branch, else if you are making changes to the documentation or to the `.github` folder, then `checkout` the `main` branch.
+After this create your desired branch.

 You usually create a branch like so:

 ```
+# If changes are related to .github folder or documentation, do:
+git checkout main

+# If changes are related to the codebase, do:
-git checkout master
+git checkout dev

+# After any of the above, create a branch for your changes.
 git checkout -b [name_of_your_new_branch]
 ```